julia-kim/NOVEL-REACTION/README.md

-# Project 1: Books
+# NOVEL REACTION

+(This was a project for [HarvardX CS50W](https://courses.edx.org/courses/course-v1:HarvardX+CS50W+Web/course/).)

-NOVEL REACTION is a book review website
+NOVEL REACTION is a web application for reviewing books.

 ## Write-Up